About this listing

 Listen to the rustling trees at night and the birds in the morning.
 Comfortable, clean, quiet, second floor room with private en suite full bath.
 Hanging closet plus armoire for clothes.
 No TV: Room is chock full of books.
 Queen-size fold-out is Italian Ligne Rosset design, both chic and (ALL our guests report) EXTREMELY COMFORTABLE with thick duvet for winter (NO nasty bars in this fold-out.
 Will comfortably sleep large people!)(NOT a futon).
 The cat you see sunning in the window in the photo is very friendly but not intrusive, and you can close the doors to the suite to keep him out.

-This is an arty house with loads of character, and we always have a construction project or two going on--currently we're painting the front entry the colors we recall from visiting Rome.
-While the house is old (it's got an official historic designation) and worn, everything is super-clean and neat.
+This is an arty house with loads of character, and we always have a construction project or two going on--we've just built a new porch and are painting the front entry the colors we recall from visiting Rome.
+While the house is old (it's got an official historic designation) and worn, and the outside has plenty of peeling paint, everything inside is super-clean and neat.
+Usually.
+One guest has called it "like entering a Narnia closet".

 -Free, fast, reliable wireless internet